insertfahim/IntelliMail/README.md

 ## 🤝 Contributing

-I welcome contributions to make Normal Human even better!
+I welcome contributions to make IntelliMail even better!
 Here's how you can help:

 ### Getting Started